MtC/mptt-pdo/README.md

 mptt-pdo
 ========

-Create a simple PDO version of the mptt logic
+Create a simple PDO version of the mptt logic.